 I dived with Maafushi Dive – a dive center right in Maafushi.
 They are a bunch of fun folks and they offer PADI certifications for all ranges of learning from Discover Scuba Diving to PADI Divemaster courses.
 Highly recommend them!

-In the process of getting certified as an Open Water Diver, I spent three hours in theoretical video lessons on diving where I learned about concepts like buoyancy, descending and ascending, responsible diving practices, diving equipment. followed by a confined dive (either diving in the pool or a shallow stretch of ocean), it was finally time to test the waters.
+In the process of getting certified as an Open Water Diver, I spent three hours in theoretical video lessons on diving where I learned about concepts like buoyancy, descending and ascending, responsible diving practices, and diving equipment. followed by a confined dive (either diving in the pool or a shallow stretch of ocean), it was finally time to test the waters.

 Dive Spots around Maafushi

 I have wracked my mind long and hard to think back about the first two dives.
 All I can recall is that there were many tiny colorful fishes on those dives, maybe even Nemo.
-However, I was more focussed on fiddling with my GoPro, and more importantly, learning the ropes of diving by myself to focus on anything else.
+However, I was more focused on fiddling with my GoPro and more importantly, learning the ropes of diving by myself to focus on anything else.
 Anyway, it wasn’t significant, and more of a practice run.

 Manta Ray Point Dive

 The first one was at a Manta ray point.
 As the name suggests, this dive point had a high probability of spotting Manta Rays.
 The Mantas swim to the cleaning stations to clean the bacteria off their body by parasitic copepods and a variety of small cleaner wrasse species.
-We decided to book ourselves a front row seat to catch some Manta action.
+We decided to book ourselves a front-row seat to catch some Manta action.
 Kneeling down on the ocean floor right in front of the reefs, we decided to stake out for a rendezvous with the Mantas.